 When it came to giving the “right Valentine’s gift” I placed a lot of energy and time concocting my gift giving plan of attack.
 I completely lost sight of what the celebration was about.
 Love.
 Right?

 He was picking me up at seven and we were going to a party at the home of a mutual friend.
 I think my heart skipped a beat when I heard him knock on the door.
 I knew he would have the ideal gift.
-A present relaying exactly how he felt about me.
-Something romantic, something personal, the perfect souvenir of our fresh, new relationship.
+A perfect present relaying exactly how he felt about me.
+Something romantic, something personal, the ultimate souvenir of our fresh, new and shiny relationship.

 I opened the door only to have my worst fears materialize.
 My perfect guy, the one who I had secretly planned my whole life around, was standing there holding a long stick wrapped in white, crumply tissue paper with two purple bows tied at each end.
 It appeared as if this stick had rolled around in his car for two weeks.
 I knew I loathed it without even knowing what it was.